Psychosomatic Medicine Fellowship

 The Behavioral Neurology Clinic at the VA provides consultative evaluation and short term management of patients with known or suspected brain injury or disease, and problems with memory, mood, language, or thinking.
 Common neurologic conditions associated with behavioral problems include traumatic brain injury, epilepsy, Parkinson's disease, dementia, and stroke.
 Common referrals include patients with: overt neurological brain diseases; focal neurological symptoms or signs; late onset psychosis, cognitive impairment; transient "spells" possibly caused by seizures; movement disorders not typical for medication exposure; and/or a history of head trauma, abnormal brain imaging, or EEG.

 Fellows in Psychosomatic Medicine rotating in this clinic enhance their skills evaluating and treating these neuropsychiatric symptoms.
 They have the opportunity to further develop their skills in conducting a focused neurological exam, and in the use and interpretation of neuropsychological assessment as well as CNS imaging.
 The clinic occurs Monday afternoons, preceded by an academic conference.
-At the conference, trainees present live patients to a multidisciplinary group of faculty and trainees (from neurology, neuropsychology and psychiatry) for discussion with reference to systems based practices.
+At the conference, trainees present live patients to a multidisciplinary group of faculty and trainees (from neurology, neuropsychology and psychiatry) for discussion.

 SITE: NYU LANGONE MEDICAL CENTER (Four Months)